04 7 / 2014

 02 1 / 2014

-modestynotfoundhere asked: Hey there, I, too, am an English teacher.
+modestynotfoundhere said: Hey there, I, too, am an English teacher.
 This is my 6th year and I am increasingly becoming frustrated and resentful of my job.
 How do you avoid burn out?
 How do you keep your students motivated?
 So many of mine, the majority really, simply do not complete their work.
 I feel like all of the time I spend planning is a waste; it's the equivalent of being given the finger.

 You need to set limits for yourself so you don’t get burnt out.
 I only work an hour at home a night Monday through Thursday.
 I cut back on an extra curricular this year.
 I also make time for myself by doing something I like, be it sewing, running, or watching Netflix.
 Me time.

 And you have to take responsibility for student motivation.
 If you have a bad attitude, kids know it and mimic it.
 Are you listening to their complaints?
 Have you modified your lessons or are you doing the same thing you did six years ago?
 If you make students partners in their learning and give them more reign in topic choice, pacing, and instruction, it becomes more interesting for you do.
 Look into differentiated instruction and project based learning.

 22 12 / 2013